 The Authority is part of a city-wide vision package approved in 2017.
 The total funding awarded to the Authority is \$30 million.
 The authorized projects included in Phase I are an additional barn, permanent outdoor stage, gate entrances and wayfinding, storage and dirt facilities.
-Phase II projects are identified and will be accomplished as funding permits.
+Several projects are currently in progress, which include the barn, permanent stage and gate entrances, these have an anticipated final completion in September 2018.
+Additional projects with the remaining approved funding will be ongoing in 2019.